Stirling-Tools/Stirling-Tools.github.io/docs/AI/Stirling-Cloud-AI.md

 ## Document questions

-Every AI tool sends Stirling Cloud the page text it needs to answer. **Let Stirling Cloud keep indexed documents** decides whether Stirling Cloud may also keep that text, indexed, so later questions can search across a document.
+Your PDF files stay on your server.
+Stirling Cloud receives only the text each AI tool needs to answer.

+**Let Stirling Cloud keep indexed documents** lets Stirling Cloud keep that text, indexed, so later questions can search across a document.
+Indexed text is deleted automatically after 24 hours by default, and sooner when the user signs out.

-When it is off, document questions are unavailable.
-Text is still sent to answer other requests; it is just not stored.
+When it is off, Stirling Cloud does not keep any document text, and document questions are unavailable.

 ## What changes in this mode